DrivenSDevelopment/java-filter/README.md

 %CATALINA_ROOT%/webapps/java-filter

-2. Run Tomcat with java-filter as the context path of your URL
+2. Run Tomcat with 'java-filter' as the context path of your URL

 ex: localhost:8080/java-filter